All Episodes

 I think they went through a lot of like court stuff.

-But like for that stuff, I think they did, but also like the government also agreed, because this is like a free country and stuff, and um while not armed struggles, the Amish sometimes face legal and social battles, especially regarding education and their right to practice their faith freely.
+While not armed struggles, the Amish sometimes face legal and social battles, especially regarding education and their right to practice their faith freely.

-Notably in the 20th century, they opposed laws that would force their children into public high schools, sometimes resulting in imprisonment or property loss for Amish parents.
+Notably, in the 20th century, they opposed laws that would force their children into public high schools, sometimes resulting in imprisonment or property loss for Amish parents.

 Yeah.